Extracting data from emails

 Advanced Settings

-- Auto-update prompt versions.
-Defaults to FALSE.
+The checkbox will be unchecked by default.
 Occasionally Parabola updates step prompts in order to make parsing results more accurate/reliable.
 These updates may change output results, and as a result, auto-updating is turned off by default.
 Enable this setting to always use the most reset prompt versions.

 Usage tips & Other Notes